projectatomic/nulecule/examples/guestbook-go/README.md

 ### Step 3

 Access the guestbook.
-After a few minutes, you should be able to access the guestbook-go app at port 3000 of the IP address you provided.
+After the images are pulled (may take a few minutes), you should be able to access the guestbook-go app at port 3000 of the IP address you provided.